Macloserpants/ur-protective-stop-recorder/README.md

 ## FOR TESTING PURPOSES
 Use 'c' as keypress to Unlock Protective Stop and play program.

+Note_1: Recording timestamp is based on the time Robot encounters a Protective stop.
-Note_1: Program can automatically detect if robot is cb-series or e-series.
+Note_2: Program can automatically detect if robot is cb-series or e-series.
-Note_2: Program is currently only programmed for Protective Stops and not other Stops.
+Note_3: Program is currently only programmed for Protective Stops and not other Stops.
-Note_3: Program was tested with only 1 camera.
+Note_4: Program was tested with only 1 camera.
 There might be issues potential issues to automatically detect the desired camera, if device has multiple cameras